Call-for-Code/Safe-Queue/README.md

 <b>SAFE QUEUE IS A COMPLETELY DIFFERENT IDEA THAN A RESERVATION SYSTEM</b>.
 It does create virtual lines ("safe queues") but it directly solves the on-demand nature that consumers want as normal for shopping.
 It does so with a unique combination of technologies that result in queuing that is simple and safe in COVID-19 times, both for consumers and employees.
 It eliminates the problems characterized by the lines in the pictures above.

-Safe Queue is an amazingly easy to use App that for both the business (or polling place) and the consumer.
-There is no sign up required for consumers or for businesses, so it can be used immediately upon download.
-Absolutely no personal information is required, and consumers can be in line at a business within seconds of downloading the app to their devices.
-Consumers use the app to join "safe queues" and businesses use the app to manage entry into their business.
+Safe Queue is an amazingly easy to use web-app that for both the business (or polling place) and the consumer.
+It requires no downloads or registration and is completely self-service for businesses.
+Absolutely no personal information is required, and consumers can be in line at a business within seconds.
+Consumers use the web-app to join "safe queues" and businesses use the web-app to manage entry into their business.
 A business can have as many safe queues as they want, managing each independently.

 <p align="center">
 <img src="./images/screenshots/screenshot_logo_device.png" width="25%" title="Safe Queue Home screen">
 </p>

-Safe Queue is realized as a mobile app with cloud services (including computing, middleware, databases, push notifications, geolocation, geocoding).
-The mobile app is implemented in react-native and all cloud services have been tested in the IBM Cloud.  <b>Safe Queue was developed from the Community starter kit supplied by IBM as part of the 2020 Call For Code Global Challenge to take on COVID-19.</b>
+Safe Queue is realized as a web-based app (at a known URL) with cloud services (including computing, middleware, databases, notifications, geolocation, geocoding).
+The web-app is implemented in react-js and all cloud services have been deployed in the IBM Cloud.  <b>Safe Queue was developed from the Community starter kit supplied by IBM as part of the 2020 Call For Code Global Challenge to take on COVID-19.</b>

 ## How it works

-<b>The primary element of Safe Queue is GPS location.</b>  The app uses your GPS location as a condition for entering the 'safe queue' of a business.
+<b>The primary element of Safe Queue is GPS location.</b>  The web-app uses your GPS location as a condition for entering the 'safe queue' of a business.
 A consumer can enter a line for a business if he is located within 1000 feet of the business.
 It doesn't matter who you are, as long as you are nearby and stay nearby.
 Typically you will be waiting in your car where you are 'safe' rather than standing outside in a line with lots of other people, subject to spread of the virus, the weather (hot or cold) and ability to stand for a long time.
 If you drive away from the business, you are removed from the line automatically by the App.
 The app provides directions to businesses and clearly shows when you can get in line at a business (i.e. you are close enough to it)

 A business creates a 'safe queue' for itself using the same App.
 The manager (or employee) creates the queue, where the GPS location of that person becomes the location used for the business.
 This becomes published where consumers see it in their Apps (based upon their location).
 The app reverse-geocodes the location into an address so the business does not need to enter (though it can edit it).
 Once created, an employee of the business controls the actual entry of people with a few simple buttons.
 Anyone who shows up long before opening hours can get in line, provided they stay close to the business!
 Note that a business can create several safe queues, perhaps segregating them by entrance location (e.g. contractor vs. consumer), by age (e.g. over 65 line), or by type (e.g. Instacart shoppers vs individuals)